-Passenger

-Witness

-Sworn to and subscribed in my presence by\\\\\\, on the \\\\\\ day of \\\\\\, \\\\\ Passenger, as the signing of this waiver being his/her free and voluntary act and deed.

-(seal)

-Notary Public Commission expires:\\\\\

-(This part signed only if passenger is a spouse, child, stepchild, parent or grandparent to the City Employee assigned to use or operate the vehicle or equipment for transport.)
+Passenger Witness Sworn to and subscribed in my presence by , on the day of, as the signing of this waiver being his/her free and voluntary act and deed. , as the signing of this warrer seing morner free and (seal) Notary Public Commission expires: (This part signed only if passenger is a spouse, chil- d, stepchild, parent or grandparent to the City Employee assigned to use or operate the vehicle or equipment assigned to use or operate the vehicle or equipment for transport.)
+Date Witness Sworn to and subscribed in my presence by Employee, on the day of Date Witness Sworn to and subscribed in my presence by Employee assigned to use or operate the vehicle or equipment Date Witness Sworn to and subscribed in my presence by Employee Employee, on the day of

-Employee

-Witness

-Sworn to and subscribed in my presence by\\\\\\, on the \\\\\ day of \\\\\, \\\\ Employee of the City of Napoleon, as the signing of this waiver being his/her free and voluntary act and deed.

-(seal)

-Notary Public

-Commission expires:

-\ If passenger is a minor child, then parent or guardian must sign on their behalf.